-- An Ethical Community reflecting honesty, integrity and fairness in both academic and extracurricular pursuits;
+- An Ethical Community reflecting honesty, integrity, and fairness in both academic

 - A Diverse Community celebrating diversity and learning from differences;